sethwklein/go-http-router-test/README.md

 If you see anything that needs fixing feel free to create an issue or pull request.
 I'm especially looking to fix:

-* Anything that isn't idiomatic for the router in question, preferably with references to what is idiomatic.
-* Anything that doesn't work well in practice, preferably with what scars you got when you tried.
-* Anything that's wrong (no kidding!), preferably with why it's wrong.
+* Anything that is wrong or not idiomatic for the router in question.
+I don't use most of these (I only need one!), and I don't want to portray any unfairly, so if you see something, please please create an issue with a link to the documentation I missed or whatever.
+* Any tests that are testing the wrong thing.
+I'm testing for the sanest behavior I know, but if you have wisdom to share, feel free to create an issue.

 I'm expecting this to be a rationale heavy project.
 That's kind of its purpose.